dpbmm/PythonInstruction/pyladies_exceptions_try_testing_20141017.md

    We subclass "CustomException" (or any name of your choice) from the "Exception" class.

    And note the `raise` keyword, to actually call the exception.
+When the exception is raised, program execution ends and whatever code is in the class definition gets run.

+   This time we had only `pass`, so nothing was run.
+You can also specify an error message whenever you raise the exception.

+   You can raise any error you like, at will, also with a custom message:

+        In [13]: raise SyntaxError('Your syntax are lousy.')
+          File "<string>", line unknown
+        SyntaxError: Your syntax are lousy.

+### Try-Except blocks

+ 1.

 [end]